kildor22/mm-github-pages-starter/collections/_stories/Chopin Space Dream (430 a.m.).md

 <p>
-_Now, you must remember.
-Either return from whence you came, or make yourself open to my abode as it has welcomed you, and soaked you in its orange dunes.
+<em>Now, you must remember.
+Either return from whence you came, or make yourself open to my abode as it has welcomed you, and soaked you in its orange dunes.</em>
 </p>

 <p>
-Wherever this radio is, it will always be where your heart should remain.
-Never forget.
+<em>Wherever this radio is, it will always be where your heart should remain.
+Never forget. </em>
 </p>

 <p>
-And only then shall I be set free.
+<em>And only then shall I be set free.</em>
 </p>

 <p>
-Never forget.
+<em>Never forget.</em>
 </p>

 <p>
-Please.
+<em>Please.</em>
 </p>
 _
 <p>